 such rapid transport between Turkey's

 two largest cities.
-Fares are forecast to be about TL70 to 80 one-way/single for the trip between Istanbul and Ankara.
+Fares are about TL70 to 80 one-way/single for the trip between Istanbul and Ankara.

 the high-speed train